lmco/mcf/doc/tutorial-004:-mass-plugin.md

 });
 ```

-You can test you new endpoint by browsing to your plugin in the MBEE UI.
-This
+You can test you new endpoint by starting up the server, and browsing to your
-will then redirect you to the API endpoint (because of the first route we
+plugin in the MBEE UI.
+This will then redirect you to the API endpoint (because
-defined).
+of the first route we defined).
+NOTE: Everytime we make a change to the plugin,
+you will need to restart the server so it get cloned again.

 Note that the element controller's `findElements()` function takes a user, an
-organization ID, and a project ID as parameters.
-This controller handles the
+organization ID, project ID, and branchID as parameters.
+This controller handles
-permission management to ensure that the requesting user has permission to read
+the permission management to ensure that the requesting user has permission to
-elements in the specified project.
+read elements in the specified project.

 If alternatively you wanted to use the model instead of the controller (perhaps
 to do a more specific query rather than filter the results after-the-fact), you